 Shaping of complex shaped, high precision and reliable parts as well as the long processing time and cost-intensive post processing is a key challenge in ceramics processing.
 Selective laser melting could be a solution of these problems.
-Although it is already a well-engineered technology in metals and polymer processing, some problems have still to resolved for the production of high performance ceramics.
+Although it is already a well-controlled and extensively used technology in the field of metals, alloys and polymers, key problems still have to be resolved for its use on brittle materials, and especially high performance ceramics.

-The starting ceramic nanosized powders are granulated by spray drying to achieve a high flowability, a high powder bed packing density for solid and liquid phase sintering.
-The variation of the composition and morphology of these composite granules influences the absorption behavior of the pulsed laser, which in addition to minimizing thermal stresses and cracks is a key challenge for the future.
+In our research, nanosized ceramic powders are granulated by spray drying to improve the powder handling especially from a flowability and safety point of view.
+Focus is put on maximizing the powder bed packing density and its influence on the solid and liquid phase sintering.
+Furthermore, the influence of the composition and morphology of these composite granules on the light absorption is studied, which in addition to minimizing thermal stresses and cracks is a key challenge for the future.

 Water purification is necessary to prevent the spread of different diseases, caused by water-borne germs like bacteria, protozoa, and viruses.
 The germs may be separated from the water by a physical process, where the contaminated water is passing a porous medium like a filter or by adsorption driven separation processes.
 Our projects are focused on the adsorption based separation of viruses from water applying nanostructured, ceramic based filters as well as modified nanofibers originating from carbon nanotubes CNT and graphene.
-This is a challenge, as viruses are, according to the following figure, 20-50 times smaller than bacteria.
+The biggest challenge results from the required filtering scale, namely the size of the viruses 20-50 times smaller than bacteria.